Luke Handley: Storylines

-Luke gets a lot of support from Debbie Martin (Marnie Reece-Wilmore) and Danni Stark (Eliza Szonert) and they invite him to live with them.
+Luke receives much support from Debbie Martin (Marnie Reece-Wilmore) and Danni Stark (Eliza Szonert) and they invite him to live with them.
 Luke finds Debbie's attentions smothering and he seeks comfort in Danni.
 They begin a relationship, but Danni struggles to cope with Luke's condition.
 Debbie becomes upset at losing Luke and tries to win him over, but fails.
 Luke is thrilled when he is told that his cancer has gone into remission.
 He attempts to rebuild his life, but he feels that his condition is holding him back at job interviews.
 Danni is given a chance to further her fashion career in Malaysia for six months and she leaves.
 Luke becomes a shoulder to cry on for Joanna Hartman (Emma Harrison), Catherine O'Brien (Radha Mitchell) and Sarah Beaumont (Nicola Charles).
 He gives a talk at the school on surviving cancer and Susan Kennedy (Jackie Woodburne) encourages him to train as a teacher.
 Luke hears that Danni has been diagnosed with malaria and he flies to Malaysia.
 He and Danni settle down there and Luke completes his police training.

 Reception

-The cancer story was nominated for "Most Dramatic Storyline of the Last Year" and Curry for "Best Actor" at the 1997 Inside Soap Awards.
+For his portrayal of Luke, Curry was nominated for Best Actor at the 1997 Inside Soap Awards, while the Non-Hodgkin lymphoma plot was nominated for Most Dramatic Storyline of the Last Year.
 A writer for the BBC's Neighbours website stated that Luke's most notable moment was "Posing as Sarah Beaumont's boyfriend when her ex visited from the UK."
 Matthew Clifton from Heckler Spray included Luke in his list of "The Best Ever Mid-90s Neighbours Characters".
 Clifton explained "Luke was actually a total dweeb who postured around the soap doing nothing, living in that weird house all the young randoms seem to be put in when they don't know what else to do with them.
 Luke had a cancer scare but even that didn't make him interesting.
 His only decent moment was when he 'haunted' the recreation centre, on a secret return from his apparent new life in Japan.
 Appearing at the end of an episode, when the haunting was supposed to be terrifying us, Luke stood on the roof of the rec's old open top bus and smoked a cigar nonchalantly, for no apparent reason."
 Jason Herbison from Inside Soap called Luke and Ren's relationship "the rockiest romance in Ramsay Street."
+When the Non-Hodgkin lymphoma storyline began, a critic for The Daily Telegraph chose the episode as part of their "Tune in" feature, and stated: "What's this?
+Neighbours tackling a serious subject?
+Hopefully this is the start of a return to the old form."